That Software Guy, Inc.'s Logo

 casual shoes C

 Specifying "Men's Clothing" as a category in Big Spender will include all items in Shirts, Pants and Shoes.
-This cannot be done in Better Together without the Top Level Category extension.
+Better Together.

-Specifying "Shoes" (CAT 7) as a category will include both dress shoes and casual shoes.
-This cannot be done in Better Together without the Multilevel Category Extension.
+Specifying "Shoes" (CAT 7) as a category in Big Spender will include both dress shoes and casual shoes.

 $this->add_threshold(100, "Spend over $100 on Men's clothing (excl. shoes), get a free product 20", false);